lineoftrust/lineoftrust.github.io/web/content/post/welcome.md

-Given the broad range of LoD-inspired attacks that have surfaced in the past year, the [Line of Trust](/) project seeks to improve the level of security a browser provides when trusted UI pixels and spoofed browser notifications are detected.
+Given the broad range of LoD-inspired attacks that have surfaced in the past year, the [Line of Trust](/) project seeks to improve the level of security a browser provides when compromises to trusted UI pixels and spoofed browser notifications are detected.

 ### Goals for Line of Trust